patrick-finke/mecs/README.md

 # => False
 ```

+Raises `ValueError` is no component type is supplied to the method.

 #### 4. Getting single components using `scene.get(eid, comptype)`.

-Returns the entities component of the specified type, allowing the view or edit the component data.
+Returns the component of the specified type, allowing to view or edit the component data.

 ```python
 # move the entity by 10 units on the x-axis